- Download our Moving to Argentina Guide (PDF)

 Women have equal rights in Argentina, but there are generally more men in senior roles than women.
 The machismo culture also impacts the way women are treated in business.
 It is common for women to be subjected to supposedly harmless everyday sexism in the workplace; men in Argentina are known to deliver lewd comments.
 In many corporate cultures, efforts are being made to wipe out this behaviour, but it still happens occasionally.

 Argentinians are generally family-orientated people, which translates into the way they conduct business.
 Close, personal relationships are valued, respect is given to older associates and more loyalty is shown to individual people than to companies as a whole.

-It is extremely important for expats to network and build meaningful relationships if they want to succeed in the business world in Argentina.
+It's crucial for expats to network and build meaningful relationships if they want to succeed in the business world in Argentina.
+It is common for business meetings to begin with small talk and for relationships to be nurtured over time.
 Interestingly, nepotism and name-dropping are not frowned upon and even though it might feel strange at first, expats should feel free to use both these tools to their advantage.

 Dos and don’ts of doing business in Argentina

 Don’t use one finger to point, but rather use the whole hand